centreon/centreon-plugins/docs/en/developer/guide.rst

 This is an example of how to use **connect** method.

-In plugin.pm :
+In plugin.pm:

 .. code-block:: perl

   $self->{sqldefault}->{dbi} = ();
   $self->{sqldefault}->{dbi} = { data_source => 'mysql:host=127.0.0.1;port=3306' };

-In your mode :
+In your mode:

 .. code-block:: perl